matejak/argbash/doc/guide.rst

 Positional and optional arguments
 +++++++++++++++++++++++++++++++++

-There are two major types of arguments --- thake an example:
+There are two major types of arguments --- take an example:

 ::